Permits - Frequently Asked Questions

 Have questions about permitting?

 We understand a home or business project can be stressful.
 We're here to make it as easy as possible.
 See below for common questions and answers.
 Have a question that's not answered here?
-Call us at 561-805-6700 or email us at ds@wpb.org
+Call us at 561-805-6700 (press 2 then 0 to speak to a staff member) or email us at ds@wpb.org

 What are some of the changes from our old permitting system to our current system?